Leko7/ocp7/README.md

 The notebooks folder contains all the code used for data preprocessing, model selection and model training.

 The application code contains the code used to build a python web application.

+You will find README.md files in both folders for more info.